qiang5love1314/DBLG-for-CSI-Fingerprint-Database-Updating/README.md

 ## Our Contribution

-In this repository, we present DBLG — a novel fingerprint database update framework that integrates a Deep-Broad Learning System (DeepBLS) with Generative Adversarial Networks (GAN) to enable fine-grained CSI fingerprint refinement.
+In this repository, we present DBLG — a novel fingerprint database update framework that integrates a Deep-Broad Learning System (Deep-BLS) with Generative Adversarial Networks (GAN) to enable fine-grained CSI fingerprint refinement.

 The DBLG framework includes three key stages:

 1. **Initial Database Construction**
-   A DeepBLS model is used to build a stable global CSI fingerprint database from the raw data.
+   A Deep-BLS model is used to build a stable global CSI fingerprint database from the raw data.

 2. **GAN-based Refinement**
-   A GAN is trained to extract features, generate missing data, and update the global database with enhanced confidence.
+   Utilize GAN to extract features from the raw data, predict and update the global CSI fingerprint database.

 3. **Final Database Generation**
    The system incorporates confidence coefficients to construct a high-precision fingerprint database.